Samuel-Downs/Samuel-Downs.github.io/README.md

 ## To-Do
-* Fix the download button on the about me page
+* Fix the download button on the about me page (resolved, but keep a lookout on it)
 * Fix the third column in the skills/qualifications page
 * Organize the Music Classification Repository and add descriptions to its README.md
 * Organize the Music Classification notebook